saint0x/blast-sdk/README.md

 # Blast - Intelligent Python Environment Manager

 Blast is a powerful Python environment manager that seamlessly orchestrates dependencies and state, inside an isolated sanboxed enviroment.
+Think if venv and Docker had a baby that magically synchronized your python dependencies.

 ## Quick Start